Check json-values

 --message-key MESSAGE_KEY

-Name of the json array key containing the output
+Name of the JSON key containing the output message.

 --perfdata-key PERFDATA_KEY

-Name of the json array key containing the perfdata.
+Name of the JSON key containing the perfdata.
+Supports

 --state-key STATE_KEY

-Name of the json array key containing the state.
+Name of the JSON key containing the state.
+Supports

 --timeout TIMEOUT Network timeout in seconds.
 Default: 3 (seconds)